white-and-red houses

 To paint a better picture of this and actually make matters worse, as of June 30th, 2023 (latest info as of 1/3/2023) only 27% of investments (dollar amount) of the Innovation fund is actually invested in equities of companies at various stages.
 The remaining amount is invested in fixed income through established organization’s corporate bonds and over 47% of the entire Innovation Fund is sitting as cash in a government-backed money market!
 This was a bit alarming to me.
 You can find all Innovation Fund information here.
 To be fair, again the Innovation is relatively newer, so it makes sense that maybe a start-up just simply did not catch the attention of Fundrise- especially in the current macro economic environment.

 Ultimately, my $1,950 investment in August 2022 yielded a net return of +1.3% ($26) over a 16 month time period.
 Which is not bad, but not by any means great.
-Just for comparison, I could have thrown this into a 12 month high yield CD and at maturity put into a 6 month high yield CD that would have easily 4x my return, compared to Fundrise.
+Just for comparison, I could have thrown this into a 12 month high yield CD and at maturity put into a 6 month high yield CD- this would have easily 4x my return, compared to the Innovation Fund.

 Even with everything above mentioned, it’s important to note that the Innovation Fund is relatively new and it started during possibly one of the worst times to start such a fund as the current macro economic environment is not really conducive to venture capital, particularly in tech.
 I will say, in my opinion, this fund has a ton a great potential, it just needs to get a little less conservation with the fixed income and liquid holdings.